Gudbrandsdalslågen

-The Gudbrandsdalslågen (or simply Lågen) is a river which flows through the Gudbrandsdal valley in Innlandet county, Norway.
+Gudbrandsdalslågen or simply Lågen is a river which flows through the Gudbrandsdalen valley in Innlandet county, Norway.
 The 204 km long river runs through a large valley in Eastern Norway before emptying into Mjøsa, the largest lake in Norway.
 The river flows through the municipalities of Lesja, Dovre, Sel, Nord-Fron, Sør-Fron, Ringebu, Øyer, and Lillehammer.

 Watercourse

-The Gudbrandsdalslågen begins in the lake Lesjaskogsvatnet (or Lesjavatn), which lies in Lesja municipality in the far northern part of the county.
-Lesjavatn is the only lake in Norway which has two outlets, and they both flow into two of Norway’s more famous rivers.
+The Gudbrandsdalslågen begins in the lake Lesjaskogsvatnet (or Lesjavatn), which lies in Lesja Municipality in the far northern part of the county.
+Lesjavatn is the only lake in Norway which has two outlets, and they both flow into two of Norway's more famous rivers.
 In the southeast at the village of Lesjaverk, the lake serves as the headwaters for the Gudbrandsdalslågen, while in the northwest at Lesjaskog village, Lesjavatn is the headwaters for the Rauma river which heads to the west.

 The Gudbrandsdalslågen river flows through the Gudbrandsdal valley.
 Western tributaries of the Gudbrandsdalslågen include the Gausa River flowing through the Gausdal valley, the Otta River flowing through the Ottadalen valley, the Vinstra River flowing through Vinstradalen, and the Sjoa River, flowing through the Heidal valley.
 The eastern rivers, Jora, Ula, Frya, Tromsa, and Mesna are shorter and drop precipitously from the heights of the Rondane mountains.
 Although relatively placid for extended stretches of its 204 km path, the Gudbrandsdalslågen drops rapidly through the Rosten Gorge in Sel Municipality.

-Between the municipalities of Ringebu and Øyer the river widens out and creates the large so-called "riverlake" Losna).
+Between Ringebu Municipality and Øyer Municipality the river widens out and creates the large so-called "river-lake" of Losna.

 The Gudbrandsdalslågen terminates in the lake of Mjøsa at the town of Lillehammer.
 It is the largest river flowing into this lake.
-The lake which discharges into the short Vorma River which in turn flows into the Glomma River at Nes.
+The lake which discharges into the short Vorma River which in turn flows into the Glomma River near Årnes in Nes Municipality in Akershus county.

 Flooding

 Norwegian rivers crest in the spring as the snow melts.
 The Gudbrandsdalslågen, draining higher elevations and being primarily glacier fed, typically crests later than the Glomma river, which drains the east valleys.
-In the rare year when both crest at the same time, their confluence at Nes is the site of great floods.
-The most famous simultaneous crest of the Gudbrandsdalslågen and Glomma rivers resulted in the flood that took place on 20–23 July 1789, with crests over 50 ft above the average level of the water.
+In the rare year when both crest at the same time, their confluence in Nes Municipality is the site of great floods.
+The most famous simultaneous crest of the Gudbrandsdalslågen and Glomma rivers resulted in the Storofsen flood that took place on 20–23 July 1789, with crests over 50 ft above the average level of the water.
 At the lake Øyeren which is beyond Nes there was extensive damage, including 68 casualties.

 Bridge Collapses

-In 2016 Perkolo Bridge over the Gudbrandsdalslågen at Soja collapsed.The bridge was made of glued laminated timber.
+In 2016, the Perkolo Bridge over the Gudbrandsdalslågen at Sjoa collapsed.
+The bridge was made of glued laminated timber.
 After the 2016 collapse, 11 similar bridges, including the one in Tretten, were closed temporarily.